“We played the flute for you, but you did not dance. We sang a dirge, but you did not weep.” Luke 7:31-35

 It’s at these times we pray for the “gifts of the Holy Spirit” seeking wisdom, understanding, counsel, fortitude, knowledge, piety, and awe before God, the source of all truth.

 Several years ago, I listened very attentively to an interview with John Updike, the great American writer and “man of letters.”

 At one point, the interviewer asked Updike what quote or passage from the bible was his favorite.
-This was perhaps an odd question, but the famous author thought for a while and then answered, “Oh, of course, from Saint Paul to the Thessalonians, Chapter 1, verse 5, ‘Don’t stifle the Spirit!’”
-A good choice, to my mind.
+This was perhaps an odd question, but the famous author thought for a while and then answered, “Oh, of course, from Saint Paul to the Thessalonians, Chapter 1, verse 5, ‘Don’t stifle the Spirit!'”
+An excellent choice, to my mind.

-To learn and to grow this time in your life takes discernment and a reliance on the Holy Spirit, but mostly this phase in our lives takes time.
+To learn and to grow takes discernment and a reliance on the Holy Spirit, but mostly this phase takes time.

 In a 1915 letter to his 25-year old cousin, Pierre Teilhard de Chardin, the great Jesuit philosopher, wrote about discernment:

 “Above all, trust in the slow work of God.
 We are naturally impatient in everything to reach the end without delay.
-We should like to skip to the intermediate steps.
-We are impatient of being on the way to something – unknown, something new… and it may take a very long time.
+We should like to skip the intermediate steps.
+We are eager to be on the way to something – unknown, something new… and it may take a very long time.

 Give our Lord the benefit that his hand is leading you, and accept the anxiety of feeling yourself in suspense and incomplete.”